 We have in the past been, are currently in, and may in the future become subject to intellectual property disputes.
 Our success depends, in part, on our ability to develop and commercialize our offerings without infringing, misappropriating, or otherwise violating the intellectual property rights of third parties.
-However, we may not be aware that our offerings are infringing, misappropriating, or otherwise violating third-party intellectual property rights, and such third parties may bring claims alleging such infringement, misappropriation, or violation.
+However, we may not be aware that our offerings are infringing, misappropriating, or otherwise violating the intellectual property rights, and such third parties may bring claims alleging such infringement, misappropriating, or violation.
 For example, we rely on a combination of third-party intellectual property licenses and the fair use doctrine when we refer to third-party intellectual property, such as brand names and product images, on Instacart.
 Third parties may dispute the scope of those rights or the applicability of the fair-use doctrine or otherwise challenge our ability to reference their intellectual property in the course of our business.
 From time to time, we are contacted by companies controlling brands of products that are sold by retailers, demanding that we cease referencing those brands or take down product images on Instacart.
 Additionally, companies in the internet and technology industries, and other patent holders, including "non-practicing entities," seeking to profit from royalties in connection with grants of licenses or seeking to obtain injunctions, own large numbers of patents and other intellectual property and frequently enter into litigation based on allegations of infringement or other violations of intellectual property rights.
 In 2020, we held conversations with International Business Machines Corporation, or IBM, regarding IBM's patent portfolio.
-In connection with these conversations, and to resolve any allegations of possible infringement of IBM's patents, in January 2021, we entered into an arrangement to significantly increase the size of our patent portfolio, including the acquisition of over 250 patents from IBM and a patent cross-license.
-However, thi
+In connection with these conversations, and to resolve any allegations of possible infringement of IBM's patents, in January 2021, we entered into an arrangement to significantly increase the size of our patent portfolio, against third parties in order to stele infringement claims brought against us is not effective against